dutchLuck/ping3/README.md

-        -lXX  specifies header option length (default is 40) -M  specifies ICMP Mask request instead of ICMP Echo for ping -q  forces quiet (minimum) output and overrides -v -tX  specifies header option time stamp type (default is none) where X is an integer ( 0 <= X <= 3 ).
+        -lXX  specifies header option length (default is 40) -M  specifies ICMP Mask request instead of ICMP Echo for ping -q  forces quiet (minimum) output and overrides -v -T ABC  specifies header option time stamp type. where ABC is a sting of characters.
-            If 0 then Time Stamp Only,
+            If "tsonly" then Time Stamp Only,
-            if 1 then Time Stamp and Address, if 3 then Time Stamp prespecified Addresses, -T[X]  specifies ICMP Time Stamp request instead of ICMP Echo for ping where optional [X] is missing or an integer.
+            if "tsandaddr" then Time Stamp and Address, if "tsprespec" then Time Stamp prespecified Addresses.
+        -t[X]  specifies ICMP Time Stamp request instead of ICMP Echo for ping where optional [X] is missing or an integer.
             If greater than 0 then tsr & tst are treated as little endian (i.e. Windows default response, if the ICMP Time Stamp request